sayoojtmc/DartChallenge-Tinkerhub/README.md

 Challenge:
-  Create a class to do `something` in dart.
+  Create a class in dart to efficiently allocate mentor to participants.